641 Student Fees-Incidental Charges and Refunds

 B. Out-of-State Tuition.
 An additional fee charged to students classified as non-residents who are enrolled in for-credit courses, including audit courses.
 This fee is in addition to the maintenance fee.

 1. A separate hourly rate for out-of-state tuition will be set for undergraduate and graduate students.
 A full-time student is defined as an undergraduate enrolled in twelve (12) hours or a graduate student enrolled in ten (10) hours.

 2. Applicability of out-of-state tuition is determined pursuant to Policy 501 Residency Classification.
 The Business Office will collect fees based upon student classification as determined under that policy.

 C. Regional Scholars Program

 1. This program is restricted to:

-a. admitted undergraduate students who graduate from a high school located in a county within a two hundred fifty (250) mile radius of the MTSU campus, have at least a twenty-five (25) ACT, or the SAT equivalent, maintain full-time status (minimum of twelve hours), and remain in good academic standing.
+a. admitted undergraduate students who graduate from a high school located in a county within a specified radius of the MTSU campus as determined by the Board of Trustees and published on the Regional Scholars Program website, have at least a twenty-five (25) ACT, or the SAT equivalent, maintain full-time status (minimum of twelve hours), and remain in good academic standing.

-b. admitted graduate students who have a permanent address that is located in a county within two hundred fifty (250) miles of the MTSU campus, maintain full-time status (minimum of ten hours), and remain in good academic standing.
+b. admitted graduate students who have a permanent address that is located in a county within the same specified radius of the MTSU campus as noted above, maintain full-time status (minimum of ten hours), and remain in good academic standing.

 2. If a student drops below minimum hours stated above, they are assessed out-of-state fees for that term.